-The aggregate transfer price of these Contracted Growth Investments amounts to EUR 17.2 million if closing of the transfers of these Contracted Growth Investments occurs on the expected closing dates (foreseen for the second half 2018 according to the Forward Purchase Agreement relating to A15 and foreseen for the second half 2019 according to the Forward Purchase Agreement relating to Princess Beatrix lock).
+The aggregate transfer price of these Contracted Growth Investments amounts to an estimated EUR 17.2 million.
 The transfer price is calculated by applying an agreed discount rate to the shareholder cash flows generated by the infrastructure.
 A price adjustment mechanism applies in certain events, such as delayed completion, changes to operational costs and expenses during the construction phase and overspending on capital expenditures which economically affect the shareholder cash flows.
 The respective Forward Purchase Agreements include comprehensive procedures which take effect well in advance of the expected closing dates to allow the Issuer to commence the verification process included in the conditions precedent in order to realise the closing of the respective transfers.